 Business Hazardous Waste: Businesses that generate less than 220 pounds of Hazardous Waste per month can use the Orange County Hazardous Waste Collection at the Eubanks Rd. facility ONLY at no additional charge.
-Businesses using this facility must sign an affidavit that states they are a "Conditionally Exempt Small Quantity Generator".
+Businesses using this facility must call ahead for an appointment at 919-968-2788 or email and they must sign an affidavit that states they are a "Conditionally Exempt Small Quantity Generator".

 Federal Law divides commercial generators of hazardous waste into three categories: Large Quantity Generators (over 2,200 pounds per month), Small Quantity Generators (220 to 2,200 pounds per month) and Conditionally Exempt Small Quantity Generators (under 220 pounds per month).
 Federal Law regulates the first two types of hazardous waste generators.
 Only Conditionally Exempt Small Quantity Generators are permitted to use the facility at the Orange county Landfill.

 The following items are accepted at the Household Hazardous Waste Collection

 - lawn, garden, and pool chemicals

 - all batteries (also accepted at Waste and Recycling Centers)